Canadian-Seagull-Studios/IFCockpit-DevToolKit/README.md

 ![Panel Directory](./docs/IFCockpitPanelDirectory.png)

 The only required file in your component is `Panel.svelte`.
 Beyond that you can include any additional images or other resources or create additional components which you then include in `Panel.svelte`.
-In the case of the sample general aviation panel, there are six "sub-components" in sub-directorys (`ifcc-airspeed`, `ifcc-altimeter`, etc) which are all imported into the main `Panel.svelte` component:
+In the case of the sample general aviation panel, there are six "sub-components" in sub-directories (`ifcc-airspeed`, `ifcc-altimeter`, etc) which are all imported into the main `Panel.svelte` component:

 ```js
 // Import all instruments used by the panel